 Coconut integrates with xonsh to allow the use of Coconut code directly from your command line.
-To use Coconut in xonsh, simply pip install coconut and then run xontrib load coconut from xonsh or add xontrib load coconut to your xonshrc file.
+To use Coconut in xonsh, simply pip install coconut should be all you need to enable the use of Coconut syntax in the xonsh shell.
+In some circumstances, in particular depending on the installed xonsh version, adding xontrib load coconut to your xonshrc file might be necessary.